 Know Who You Are Talking To

 Always research the company you are going to interview with.
 Google the company name and read everything you can on their site about them.
-See if you can determine how big the company is, who the leaders are, how many employees they have, how long they have been around, etc. Glassdoor is a good option for reading employee reviews.
+See if you can determine how big the company is, who the leaders are, how many employees they have, how long they have been around, etc. Glassdoor and Indeed are both good options for reading employee reviews.

 You might even want to do a Google News search to see if any announcements have come out recently.
 If it is a big hospital or large organization, include “occupational therapy” with your search to see if anything pops up.